Wallenstein Garden

 What's Here?

 At one end is the Wallenstein Palace which houses the Czech Senate.
-The palace has a remarkable loggia with painted ceiling and on occasion you can catch a free concert performed here.
-The outdoor evening setting can be quite special.
+The palace has a remarkable loggia with painted ceiling and on occasion you can catch a free concert performed here - usually in the summer to autumn.

 At the other end of the garden you'll find the Wallenstein Riding School.
 The school is actually part of the National Gallery in Prague and has ongoing exhibitions.

 Next to the Wallenstein Riding School is a fish pond with fountain and statue in the middle.
-Feel free to bring some bread for the ducks and fish alike.
+Feel free to bring some bread for the ducks and fish.

 The various statues in the park depict Greek mythological scenes and characters.
 Unfortunately, the originals were taken away by Swedes during Thirty Years War.